geocompx/geocompr/README.md

 source("code/extra-pkgs.R")
 ```

-With these additional dependencies installed, you should be able to run the following scripts, which create content for the book, that we've removed from the main book build to reduce package dependencies and the book's build time:
+With these additional dependencies installed, you should be able to run
+the following scripts, which create content for the book, that we’ve
+removed from the main book build to reduce package dependencies and the
+book’s build time:

 ``` r
 source("code/cranlogs.R")